akumasenpai/wanime/README.md

 a fun and efficient possibility.

 Repo on hold until I have time to work on it, in the meantime theres the gist I wrote that inspired this https://gist.github.com/akumasenpai/d0fccca030af69e737d2

+If this repo gets enough stars/watchers I'll work on it.
+Until then I'm just using the gist and using the time to actually watch anime :P